ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ~~~
 {: source }

-In the above code example, the first code using the variable A is setting A to an NxN matrix.
+In the above code example, the variable A is set to an NxN matrix.
 Note that the entire variable is being set.
-To be considered a temporary variable, it is not enough to set just some elements in the array, for example this is not sufficient: `A(i,:) = zeros(1,N);`
+To be considered a temporary variable, it is not enough to set just some elements in the array, for example this is *not* sufficient: `A(i,:) = zeros(1,N);`

 Other loop variables are used in some way before and after the loop.
 They all must be initialized before the loop starts to differentiate them from temporary variables.